 The City course in each center will provide specialized language training, including local expressions and slang, to assist you in a deeper appreciation of local culture.
 Extensive visits to local sites of importance will round out the instruction.

 Use the following resources to learn about courses on UCEAP:

 You are required to take a full-time course of study while abroad.
-15 UC quarter units are the required minimum.
+Four courses and 15 UC quarter units are the required minimum.

 Internships, Research, and Independent Study

 Internships and research projects are not available on this program.

 The Study Center in Rome is located in the historic heart of the city, amidst one of the most beautiful urban centers in the world.
 The program is administered jointly by UCEAP and ACCENT, the International Consortium for Academic Programs Abroad.
 Staff at the Study Center advise on academic matters and provide information on cultural and social activities.

 UC Center Madrid

 The UC Center in Madrid shares space with ACCENT International in the friendly and centrally located neighborhood of Chamberrí.
 The Center features modern classrooms and a computer lab with both broadband and wireless Internet access.
 Here too, staff acvise on academic matters and provide social and cultural information.

 Participation in UCEAP is a great value!
 The cost of studying abroad on UCEAP programs is typically less than that of non-UC study abroad programs.
 The dollar figures listed in the chart below represent an estimate of: 1) the UCEAP fees for the current year, and 2) the additional amount needed to cover your living expenses in this location.
 Estimates for personal travel, entertainment and Non-Resident (out of state) Fees are not included.